Herbed Havarti in Pastry

 At holiday cocktail parties, I love surprising guests with this impressive Havarti baked inside puff pastry.
 The wrapped cheese is pleasantly seasoned with herbs and served alongside crackers and fresh fruit.—Darci Truax, Coupeville, Washington

 - 2 blocks (8 ounces each) dill Havarti cheese

 - 1 egg, beaten

 - In a shallow bowl, combine the parsley, thyme, rosemary and oregano.
 Spread mustard over cheese blocks; roll in herbs to coat.

 - On a lightly floured surface, roll pastry to about 13 in. long (or long enough to fit cheese blocks end to end).
 Place cheese on pastry and fold pastry around cheese; trim excess dough.
 Pinch edges to seal.
 Place seam side down on an ungreased baking sheet.

-Originally published as Herbed Havarti in Pastry in Country Woman Christmas Annual 2010, p41
+Originally published as Baked Herb Havarti Cheese in Country Woman Christmas 2010

 Follow along as we show you how to make these fantastic recipes from our archive.